HandsomeYingyan/HandsomeMod/README.md

 - Use eudev instead of the orginal one in openwrt

-- Add qt sdl directfb and other funny stuff!
+- Add qt sdl directfb and other stuff!

 - Connman For Wext-based wifi chips

 - Sunxi mail400 kernel module and userspace library.(Runs Pretty Well With Glmark2 Fbdev)

 - Linux 5.4 Support!
+(4.9 and 4.14 Now Basically EOF)

 - CedarX With Openmax Support For Sunxi Mainline(5.4) Devices.